Lead-Thang/Autilance/README.md

    - IP Geolocation API key (for location services)
    - Email service configuration
    - NextAuth configuration (if used)
+   - AI API key (either GEMINI_API_KEY or OPENROUTER_API_KEY)
    - Any other service keys you might need

 **Important**: The `.env*` files are included in `.gitignore` and will not be committed to the repository for security reasons.

+### AI Integration Setup

+Autilance includes an AI assistant powered by Google Gemini.
+You can connect to Gemini in two ways:

+1. **Direct Google Access**: Get an API key from Google AI Studio and set it as `GEMINI_API_KEY` in your environment variables.

+2. **Via OpenRouter**: Get an API key from OpenRouter (which provides access to multiple models including Gemini) and set it as `OPENROUTER_API_KEY` in your environment variables.

+Choose one method - if both are set, OpenRouter will be used by default.

 ### Installation